-$$E + E' \ge 2m_e$$

-in the case of electrons.
+$$E + E' \ge 2m_e$$ in the case of electrons.

 This picture works well for fermions since the Pauli exclusion principle forbids two particles to be in exactly the same quantum state.
-However, this restriction is not valid for bosons, for which arbitrarily many particles can be in the same state, and therefore a different interpretation is needed.
+However, this restriction is not valid for bosons, for which arbitrarily many particles can be in the same state, and therefore a different interpretation is called for.
 By introducing electric charge into the continuity equation, such that we instead of particle flow discuss charge flow, then $\rho$ would represent charge density instead of probability density and j would represent charge density flux instead of probability density flux.
-This opens up for an interpretation, introduced by Richard Feynman, which means that the $(E, \overline{p})$ solution is identical to the $(-E, -\overline{p})$ solution for a particle with opposite charge (antiparticle).
+This opens up for an interpretation, introduced by the American physicist Richard Feynman, and illustrated in Figure 2.12, which means that the $(E, \overline{p})$ solution is identical to the $(-E, -\overline{p})$ solution for a particle with opposite charge (antiparticle).
 In other words, a negative-energy particle solution going backwards in time is identical to a positive-energy antiparticle solution going forward in time.
 This interpretation is valid for both fermions and bosons.
 Such a representation is used in so called Feynman diagrams in order to illustrate scattering processes and they constitute a valuable tool to calculate the probability for the process to happen.
 A short introduction to Feynman diagrams will be given in chapter 3.